-We will utilize Georgia VIEW and other technologies in every class meeting.
+We will utilize Georgia VIEW and other technologies for everything in the class.
 It is important that you can access Georgia VIEW and utilize it.
 If you have problems with access, you need to contact OCIS (2611).
 If you do not understand how to use features of Georgia VIEW, you can see me.